SlavaGolovatskyu/SlavaGolovatskyu/README.md

 ## About Me
 Hello, my name is Slavik, i'm 17 years old - Python Backend Developer from Ukraine, living in Ternopil region.

-I know basics HTML & CSS and JavaScript

 ## What I'm working with:
 * Flask
 * SQLAlchemy, WTForms, Alembic
 * Tkinter
 * Databases (MongoDB, SQlite3, PostgreSQL)
+* HTML & CSS and JavaScript
 * Also i'm learning C++ in university now.